neal2018/-Configuration-file/README.md

-# -Configuration-file
+# Configuration-file
-my useful configuration file
+my useful configuration file, free to use if you like